Most Agile teams have Sprints down — they enjoy getting work done, collaborating with team members, and making measurable progress.

 As a leader, it's your role to ensure that this portion of the retrospective is as constructive as the rest of it.
 We'll get into more ways to do this when discussing templates and games later, but the general rules of positivity apply:

 Remember how we championed discussing the whys behind your successes and shortcomings?
 All that hard work comes to fruition here, as you can finish off the meeting with a solid plan of action.
 At this stage, your energy goes into ideating ways to move forward.
 The goal?
-To maintain and build upon the good stuff achieved, while cutting back on the things didn’t go to plan.
+To maintain and build upon the good stuff achieved while cutting back on the things that didn’t go to plan.

 What’s more, the structure of the meeting will change pace now too.
 Until this point, your discussions will have been largely presentational — with each person sharing their experience.
 But now collaboration kicks in.
 People should be throwing out ideas, sticky notes should be passed around.
 You might take votes, create diagrams, assign tasks, and draft a timeline.